ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## Tests

+Test scenarios are completely deterministic.
+Randomness is canceled out with special agent types + special debug flag in game's state that causes a panic if you try to do anything with uncertain results

 > it can be mitigated with special unit types with unrealistic stats
 > (for example, accuracy = 999, strength = 1) that allows them
 > to always pass required tests (for example, always hits or always dies).